 So why not automate it?

 Our absence management system can automatically generate detailed breakdowns of used, taken and remaining holiday allowance across teams and departments.
-Any employee can securely log on from any device to see how many holidays they’ve taken, and how much they have left to take.
-So you’ll never have to field another “how much holiday do I have left” email again!
+Any employee can securely log on from any device, see how many holidays they’ve taken and how much they have left to take.
+You’ll never have to field another “how much holiday do I have left” email again!